KaoWenChung/Data-Structures-and-Algorithms/README.md

 }

 ```
 If we say that the N is total number of items of both arrays combined.
-Then we can say the big O is O(N)
+Then we can say the big O is O(N)<br/>
 Stacks and Queues are the data types we use to store temporary data
 # 9. Crafting Elegant Code with Stacks and Queues
 ## Stacks